Master of Science (MS) in Psychology

 - Social service agencies

 ***This is a General Psychology Program that does not lead to licensure within the field of psychology.***

 Advantages of the M.S. in Psychology program

-- Produce evidence-based scholarly works
+- Contribute to scientific literature by producing evidence-based scholarly works

 Our Application Deadlines and Course Schedules

-The MS in Psychology program is delivered in an online format ideal for working professionals, conveniently featuring multiple start dates each year.
+The MS in Psychology program is delivered in an online format ideal for working professionals. conveniently featuring multiple start dates each year.
 Choose the start date that is best for you.